EIG520/scarlet/README.md

 ## Strength

-Scarlet is not currently tested on any rating lists, but it is estimated to be +90.4 +/- 14.1 against stashv20, which should translate to roughly 2600 CCRL Blitz.
+Scarlet v1 is rated 2640 on the CCRL blitz rating list as of August 9th, 2026.

 ## Engine Features